Materials-Consortia/OPTIMADE/optimade.rst

 - :field:`enum`: List.
   The defined property MUST take one of the values given in the provided list.
   The items in the list MUST all be of a data type that matches the :field:`type` field and otherwise adhere to the rest of the Property Description.
-  If this key is given, for :val:`null` to be a valid value of the defined property, the list MUST contain a `null` value and the :field:`type` MUST be a list where the second value is the string "null".
+  If this key is given, for :val:`null` to be a valid value of the defined property, the list MUST contain a :val:`null` value and the :field:`type` MUST be a list where the second value is the string :val:`"null"`.

 - :field:`examples`: List.
   A list of example values that the defined property can have.